 Step 1.
 Earn a Master’s or Higher Degree in Behavior Analysis or Other Qualifying Major

-If you select a program that is included on the Association for Behavior Analysis International’s (ABAI) accredited program list, you can be sure it meets all curriculum requirements.
+If you select a program that is accredited by the Association for Behavior Analysis International’s (ABAI), you can be sure it meets all curriculum requirements.

 Many students today choose online master’s programs.
 These allow more flexibility and, frequently, lower costs than traditional master’s degree program options.
 For students who do not already live near their first choice in colleges with the requisite degree programs, or who may not live within commuting distance of any satisfactory options at all, an online master’s degree may be the only reasonable choice that doesn’t require relocating.